maubanel/UE5-CPP-Overview/strings/README.md

 Now you can see that it runs the program and prints the single character as we expected.
 So it takes a single byte (proven when we print sizeof).
 It stores an `ascii` value which hods [128 characters](https://en.cppreference.com/w/cpp/language/ascii).
 So **A** would be ASCII value `97` in decimals.

+So it takes 1 byte to store the data for an ascii character.
+Notice that it does not deal with special characters or unique letters in other languages (like Japanese characters for example).
+If we output the size we confirm that it is `1` byte.

 ![1 byte size of char](images/sizeOfChar.png)

 ![](../images/line2.png)

 ##### `Step 3.`\|`CPPOVR`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now `A` is a char literal and "A" is a string literal (or reference to an array of char pointers).
+Just as typing `34` means an integer and `34.5` means a double.
+A char's use of single brackets `''` is explicit.
+Now `A` is a char literal and "A" is a string literal (reference to an array of char pointers).
 The compiler doesn't allow us to cast from a char to a string.
+Rider says it can't convert from type string to char.
+So some conversions the language can handle implicitly and others it cannot.

 ![charLit cannot be used](images/charLit.png)